 And that's the fate of somebody who loses himself.
-He gets a valence over the top of that and he doesn't like that one, so he gets another valence over the top of that one because he doesn't like -- and he doesn't like that one, so he gets another valence.
-And you've got some sort of a mysterious series of concentric spheres here -- just valence after valence after valence -- package personalities, each one of these.
+He gets a valence over the top of that and he doesn't like that one, so he gets another valence over the top of that one because he doesn't like that one, and he gets a valence over the top of the next one because he doesn't like - and he doesn't like that one, so he gets another valence.
+And you've got some sort of a mysterious series of concentric spheres here - just valence after valence after valence - package personalities, each one of these.
 Each one is a package personality.
 Its reactions are so-and-so and such-and-such.

-You can always expect somebody who has attended Oxford -- just to get the tone -- to, in the face of emergencies, say "There is none."
+You can always expect somebody who has attended Oxford - just to get the tone - to, in the face of emergencies, say "There is none."
 Immediate response.
 That's what that valence says.
-It says, "There are no emergencies, "see?
+It says, "There are no emergencies," see?